 - 1. Annually, ten percent of the average number of drivers are selected for random alcohol tests and fifty percent of the average number of drivers are selected for random drug tests. - 2.
 The drivers' identification numbers are selected by a scientific method giving each driver an equal chance to be selected. - 3.
 Random tests are unannounced and spread throughout the year. - 4.
 Drivers selected for random alcohol testing are notified just before, during or just after performing a safety-sensitive function.
 The school district documents why some, if any, drivers were selected but not notified. - 5.
 Drivers selected for random drug testing are notified at any time.
 The school district must document why some, if any, drivers were selected but not notified. - 6.
 Once the driver is notified of being selected for a random test, the driver must proceed immediately to the collection site.
-However, drivers performing a safety-sensitive function must safely stop and proceed to the collection site as soon as possible.

-I. Reasonable Suspicion Testing.

-- 1. A driver may be required to submit to a reasonable suspicion drug test at any time. - 2.
-A driver may be required to submit to a reasonable suspicion alcohol test just before, during or just after the driver performs a safety-sensitive function or just before, during or just after the time the driver is required to be in compliance with the drug and alcohol testing program policy, its supporting documents or the law. - a.
-A reasonable suspicion alcohol test is performed within two hours and no later than eight hours of determining reasonable suspicion. - b.
-If the alcohol test is not given within two hours, the reasons for the delay must be documented. - c.
-If the alcohol test is not given within eight hours, attempts to test are stopped and the reason for not testing must be documented.3.
-A reasonable suspicion test request is made by an employee who received training to - 3.
+However, drivers performing a safety-sensitive function must safely stop and proceed to the collection site as soon as possible. - I. Reasonable Suspicion Testing. - 1.
+A driver may be required to submit to a reasonable suspicion drug test at any time. - 2.
+A driver may be required to submit to a reasonable suspicion alcohol test just before, during or just after the driver performs a safety-sensitive function or just before, during or just after the time the driver is required to be in compliance with the drug and alcohol testing program policy, its supporting documents or the law. - A reasonable suspicion alcohol test is performed within two hours and no later than eight hours of determining reasonable suspicion. - If the alcohol test is not given within two hours, the reasons for the delay must be b. documented. - If the alcohol test is not given within eight hours, attempts to test are stopped and c. - a.
 A reasonable suspicion test request is made by an employee who received training to determine reasonable suspicion.
 The reasons for the reasonable suspicion must be documented within twenty-four hours or prior to the release of the test results.
-If more than one employee trained to determine reasonable suspicion observes the driver, that employee must also document their reasons.
+If more than one employee trained to determine reasonable suspicion observes the driver, that employee must also document their reasons. - Post-accident Testing.
+J. - 1.
+Drivers are subject to both post-accident drug and alcohol testing as soon as possible after an accident in which: - 2. a.
+A fatality, other than the driver, occurred. - The driver was cited and bodily injury occurred to a person who, as a result of the b. injury, required immediate medical treatment away from the scene of the accident; or - c.
+The driver was cited and one or more motor vehicles incurred disabling damage as a result of the accident, requiring a motor vehicle to be transported away from the accident scene by a tow truck or other motor vehicle. - (1) "Disabling damage" is damage which precludes the departure of a motor vehicle from the scene of the accident in its usual manner in daylight after simple repairs.
+It includes damage to motor vehicles that could have been driven but would have been further damaged if so driven.